Russia probe report spurs calls for FBI surveillance changes

 “The absolute lack of any potential for adversarial testing at any point in the process creates an environment where sloppiness and corner-cutting is so much more likely," said Elizabeth Goitein, who co-directs the Brennan Center for Justice's Liberty and National Security Program.

-Another criticism of the surveillance court has been that it is viewed as a virtual rubber-stamp for government requests.
-Justice Department documents show the government made 1,081 requests for electronic surveillance under FISA in 2018, and that one was withdrawn and only one other was rejected in full.
+Another criticism of the surveillance court has been that it's seen as a virtual rubber-stamp for government requests, with almost all applications approved.
+Justice Department documents show the government filed 1,081 applications requesting electronic surveillance under FISA in 2018.
+One was withdrawn and only one other was rejected in full.

 The requests to wiretap Page, originally made in the fall of 2016 and then renewed three times after that, included what the inspector general said were 17 flaws and omissions.

-According to Horowitz, the FBI failed to update the court as it learned new information that could have undercut some of the original assertions that the bureau made about Page.
-Agents, for instance, did not reveal that questions had been raised about the reliability of a source whose reporting had been relied on in obtaining the warrant, or that a Trump campaign aide had denied to an informant that anyone in the campaign was coordinating with Russia.
+According to Horowitz, the FBI failed to update the court as it learned new information that could have undercut some of the original assertions it made about Page.
+Agents, for instance, did not disclose that questions had been raised about the reliability of a source whose reporting had been relied on in obtaining the warrant, nor that a Trump campaign aide had denied to an informant that anyone in the campaign was coordinating with Russia.

 Those omissions are problematic, though not necessarily surprising, Goitein said.